Leukemia Foundation Mayfield – 2 August 2016

 Red meat, poultry more than once a week plus fish, milk, and eggs

-(*) After adjustment for age, sex, ethnicity, education, income, physical activity, television watching, sleep habits, alcohol use and BMI.
+(*) After adjustment for age, sex, ethnicity, education, income, physical activity, television watching, sleep habits and alcohol use.

 Odds ratios by vegetarians compare with non-vegetarians in California Seventh-day Adventists